citynetwork/docs/docs/howto/openstack/nova/new-server.md

     ssh ubuntu@198.51.100.12
     ```

+    Alternatively, you may also use the following command, which is more flexible though slightly longer:

+    ```bash
+    openstack server ssh --public zug -- -l ubuntu
+    ```

 ## Viewing information about the newly created server
 === "{{gui}}"
     From the {{gui}} you may, at any